Quick Detection VS Accurate Identification

 6. Evacuate, protect and save lives

-Especially point chemical detectors should be utilized when monitoring the chemical concentration levels; it is vital to ensure that the area of immediate threat is neutralized and decontamination processes have been effective.
+Especially handheld chemical detectors should be utilized when monitoring the chemical concentration levels; it is vital to ensure that the area of immediate threat is neutralized and decontamination processes have been effective.

 7. Leave the hot zone once the threat has been neutralized

 Ensure there is no possibility for further risks and / or casualties.
-With the help of point chemical detector, screen:
+With the help of handheld chemical detector, screen:

 - The area of threat; surfaces, nearby areas where the chemical source was